Unbased rational homotopy theory: a Lie algebra approach: Model category of curved Lie algebras

-Therefore, if $(\tilde{i},\gamma )$ has the LLP with respect to all fibrations the statement has been proven.
-Since $(\tilde{i},\gamma )$ is obtained by a cobase change of $\hatL(p)$, it suffices to show that $\hatL(p)$ has the LLP with respect to all fibrations.
+Therefore, if $(\iota,\beta)$ has the LLP with respect to all fibrations, so must $(f,\alpha )$.
+Since $(\iota,\beta )$ is obtained by a cobase change of $\hatL(p)$, it suffices to show that $\hatL(p)$ has the LLP with respect to all fibrations.
 To this end, begin with the following diagram:

 where $(\varphi,\kappa )$ is a fibration of curved Lie algebras.
-Applying the functor $\mathcal{C}$ and extending the diagram gives:
+Using the adjunction between the contravariant functors $\mathcal{C}$ and $\hatL$ (Proposition \ref{prop_adjoint}), finding a lift in the above diagram is equivalent to finding a lift in the following diagram: